 Secondly, there is the sense that being able to study theology is a gift.
 I was taking theology classes before I was a Christian, of course, and enjoying them more than I thought I would.
 It’s also possible to study Christian theology without being a Christian—and there are benefits to this!
-But for my experience, being able to read theology as gesturing toward a divine reality, and to find joy and excitement in this, really feels like a gift.
+But from my experience, being able to read theology as gesturing toward a divine reality, and to find joy and excitement in this, really feels like a gift.
 I would have found joy in other things, I’m sure; but I would not have found the joy I do in theology without believing.

 Finally, the manner of my conversion has convinced me that there is something in abstract theology which can nourish everyday life.
 Without wanting to valorize myself today (I can still be pretty terrible), I was an awful person in the years before converting—cruel, spiteful, misogynistic, and arrogant etc. Nothing completely out of the ordinary for teenage boys who read Nietzsche badly, but the ordinariness shouldn’t detract from the awfulness.
 Christian faith shouldn’t be necessary for men like me to try and move away from this kind of awfulness—and I hope I would’ve realized this some other way in a world where I didn’t become a Christian—but in my case, is’t just so happened that it was my faith that made me realize who I was and had been.
 It was the patterns laid out through systematic theology that have helped me start to chart a course in a different direction.
 Behind all of this, there’s been a constant question ‘if God is God, what am I?’, the answers to which have often drawn me to places which felt like the right places to be.
 Without wanting to generalize from this experience to all humanity, I believe this can be applicable to other lives.